EarthScope/pymseed/README.md

 miniSEED 3 and FDSN [Source Identifiers](https://docs.fdsn.org/projects/source-identifiers)
 use a single string (for example `FDSN:IU_COLA_00_B_H_Z`) to identify a unique time series channel.
 Classic SEED-style identifiers split the same information into network, station, location, and channel (NSLC) codes.
-SourceIDs are a superset of SEED v2 codes, all SEED codes can be represented as SourceIDs, but not all SourceIDs will fit into SEED codes.
+Source IDs are a superset of SEED v2 codes: all SEED codes can be represented as Source IDs, but not all Source IDs will fit into SEED codes.

 The utility methods `nslc2sourceid()` and `sourceid2nslc()` support mapping between these identifier systems: